The Jack Petchey Foundation

 A young person is nominated by their peers in their school or youth organisation.
 An important part of the scheme is the involvement of young people in selecting the award winners for their hard work and efforts.
 We want young people to recognise and celebrate the success of their peers.
 Each award winner will receive a certificate, pin badge and a book from Sir Jack himself.
 They will also choose how to spend a £250 grant to benefit their school or organisation.
 All award winners are invited to attend one of our fun ceremonies to be presented with a medallion in front of their families, friends and VIPs.

 Congratulations to them!
-They received £250 each to go towards items the school needs.
+The school receives £250 each to go towards items each student chose.